NVIDIA/OptiX_Apps/apps/GLTF_renderer/doc/README.md

 It has been tested with the Khronos [glTF-Sample-Assets](https://github.com/KhronosGroup/glTF-Sample-Assets) which have been used to render all glTF images in this documentation.

+**IMPORTANT:**

+The GLTF_renderer is now a **standalone solution** which needs to be built separately from the other OptiX_Apps examples because it demonstrates the **CMake LANGUAGES CUDA** feature to build native CUDA kernel binaries and calls these with the CUDA runtime chevron `<<<>>>` operator!
+That is currently used to implement the expensive skinning animation on the GPU (inside the `kernel_skinning.cu` file).

+To separate the **OptiX device code translation** from `*.cu` to OptiX-IR binary or PTX source modules from the applications native CUDA kernels, CMake requires a separate **Object Library**.

+Also note that the GLTF_renderer OptiX device code modules are only copied into the `GLTF_renderer_core` folder next to the current build target executable when the **INSTALL** target is built!
+That can be done automatically when enabling it inside the MSVS **Build -> Configuration Manager** dialog.
+It will then always copy only the changed modules on each build.
+(I have not found a better automatic method under the multi-target build system, where target file names are only provided as generator expressions.)
+Unfortunately that INSTALL build option needs to be re-enabled every time the `CMakeLists.txt` is changed.

+The native CUDA kernel code generation is also currently configured to only generate binaries for Pascal to Ada GPU architectures (see `set(CMAKE_CUDA_ARCHITECTURES 60 70 75 80 86 89)`).
+Newer architectures will be supported automatically by JIT compiled PTX code of the newest available SM version inside the executable.

+Also the OptiX device code is translated to at least Pascal GPUs.
+(See `set_property(TARGET ${OPTIX_LIB} PROPERTY CUDA_ARCHITECTURES 60)`.)

+If support for older Maxwell GPU (SM 5.0 and 5.2) would need to be added resp. set in these above settings. when required.

+Please read the `GLTF_renderer/CMakeLists.txt` file for more details.

 ![Chess](./img_chess.jpg)

 ## glTF 2.0 extensions